 We are not affiliated in any way with specific arts or further education organisations.

 We treat each commission as an individual site specific, context specific, client specific project.

 We strive to source the most appropriate artists and outcomes for our clients without any bias.

 We maintain complete integrity and impartiality with regards to our artist selection.

 With over 800 artists on file, we take time and care to find the most appropriate artists for each project.
 We do not try to place artists into projects that are not suited to their artistic practice.
-The project must be right for the artist and the artist has to be right for the project
+The project must be right for the artist and the artist must be right for the project.

 Whenever possible, we do like to give lesser experienced artists opportunities to step up to projects which they may not have experience of in terms of scale and complexity.
 We know that with our collective experience and knowledge as a team, we have the opportunity to share our knowledge with the next generation of professional public artists.